 Both CPI and RPI inflation are modelled.
 In order to reflect the current monetary policy regime CPI inflation is targeted by the central bank.
-We assume that the CPI inflation target is fully credible, and the expected CPI inflation is set to be consistent with the current Bank of England target of 2%.
+We assume that the CPI inflation target is fully credible and the expected CPI inflation is set to be consistent with the current Bank of England target of 2%.
 CPI inflation is modelled as a Phillips curve and it is expressed specifically as a linear function of the lagged output gap and lagged CPI inflation:

-$$c p i{t} = \zeta (1 - \xi) + \xi c p i{t-1} + \Psi y{t-1} + \varepsilon{c p i, t}, \varepsilon{c p i, t} \sim N (0, \sigma{c p i}^{2})$$ (3)
+$$cpi{t} = \varsigma (1 - \xi) + \xi cpi{t-1} + \psi y{t-1} + \varepsilon{cpi,t}, \quad \varepsilon{cpi,t} \sim N(0, \sigma{cpi}^{2})$$ (3)

-where ζ is the inflation target of the central bank, ξ and Ψ are respectively parameters that measure the strength with which CPI inflation is influenced by its previous value and the value of the output gap in the preceding period and $\varepsilon{c\,\rho\,i,\,t}$ is an error term.
+where φ is the inflation target of the central bank, ξ and ψ are respectively parameters that measure the strength with which CPI inflation is influenced by its previous value and the value of the output gap in the preceding period and $\varepsilon{cpi,t}$ is an error term.

 As inflation-linked bonds are tied to the RPI index, it is necessary to model RPI inflation in order to calculate the inflation compensation on these bonds.
-It is reasonable to assume that there are systematic differences between CPI inflation and RPI inflation over the economic cycle, as can be seen from Chart 16.
+It is reasonable to assume that there are systematic differences between CPI inflation and RPI inflation over the economic cycle, as can be seen from Figure 2.
+One reason for this is that changes in the short interest rate made by the central bank in its attempt to stabilise CPI inflation at its target level tend to have an impact on RPI inflation (see Figure 3).